foundersandcoders/accessibility-challenge/readme.md

 1. Fork this repo first,
 2. Then clone this repo to your harddrive.
 3. Open index.html
-4. Improve as many semantic/accessibility issues located in index.html as you can!
+4. Improve as many semantic/accessibility issues located in index.html as you can! (to help you start, I'd recommend downloading [this](https://atom.io/packages/atom-beautify) useful plugin for Atom)
-5. Commit your changes and push them to your forked repo.
-6. Publish your changes via github pages.
-7. Use one of the many available accessibility checking tools available online to generate a conformance report.
+5. Use one of the many available accessibility checking tools available online to help you.
+See [here](https://github.com/jsms90/web-accessibility/blob/master/tools-that-can-help.md) for a list of helpful tools.
-8. Use the feedback from the reports to help you iterate further changes/improvements to index.html, then republish to Github pages and run a report again!